loadingio/ldiconfont/README.md

 ldiconfont provides different variants and favors.
 You can find all of them in `dist/<favor>`, with source counterparts under `src/vector-files/<favor>`, including source illustrator file ( raw paths and merged composite shape ) and generated SVG files.

-Currently we only provide two favors:
+Currently we only provide 3 favors:

- - line ( default font after 0.1.0 )
+ - Line 24 x 24 bold ( default font after 0.1.0 )
+ - Line 16 x 16 light
- - legacy ( icons used in 0.0.1 )
+ - Legacy ( icons used in 0.0.1 )

 ## TODO